meteor/meteor/content/data-loading.md

 One point to be aware of is that if you allow the user to *modify* data in the "psuedo-collection" you are publishing in this fashion, you'll want to be sure to re-publish the modifications to them via the publication.

-## Turning a REST endpoint into a publication
+## Loading data from a REST endpoint with a publication

 As a concrete example of using the low-level API, consider the situation where you have some 3rd party REST endpoint which provides a changing set of data that's valuable to your users.
 How do you make that data available to your users?